huseyineergin/stremio-template/README.md

 #### Creating a WireGuard Server Configuration

-After obtaining the required private key and IP address(es), create a new configuration file using `vim` or another preferred editor.
+After obtaining the required private key and IP address, create a new configuration file using `vim` or another preferred editor.
 ```sh
 sudo vim /etc/wireguard/wg0.conf
 ```

-Add the following lines to the file, replacing the highlighted `base64_encoded_SERVER_PRIVATE_key_goes_here` with the private key, and updating the `Address` line with the appropriate IP address(es).
+Add the following lines to the file, replacing the highlighted `base64_encoded_SERVER_PRIVATE_key_goes_here` with the private key, and updating the `Address` line with the appropriate IP address.
 The `ListenPort` line can also be modified to use a different port for WireGuard.
 ```conf
 # /etc/wireguard/wg0.conf
 [Interface]